usgs/libcomcat/README.md

 This package depends on numpy, the fundamental package for scientific computing with Python.
 <a href="http://www.numpy.org/">http://www.numpy.org/</a>

-and neicmap and neicio, part of an effort at the NEIC to create generally useful Python libraries.
+and neicmap and neicio, part of an effort at the NEIC to create generally useful Python libraries from the <a href="http://earthquake.usgs.gov/earthquakes/pager/">PAGER</a> source code.

 The best way to install numpy is to use one of the Python distributions described here:

 <a href="http://www.scipy.org/install.html">http://www.scipy.org/install.html</a>

+Anaconda and Enthought distributions have been successfully tested with libcomcat.

 Most of those distributions should include <em>pip</em>, a tool for installing and managing Python packages.
+You will use pip to install the other dependencies and libcomcat itself.

 To install neicmap and neicio: